Belgian Fitness Model Savannah Prez Flaunts Insane Physique In Mismatched Bikini On The Beach

 As a fitness model, Savannah Prez often uses her large Instagram following to promote her coaching services and to engage with her fans about health and other related issues.
-This means that she often pairs her posts with photos that show off her fit and muscular physique, which is partly responsible for her vast number of followers and interactions.
+This means that she often posts photos that show off her fit and muscular physique, which is partly responsible for her vast number of followers and interactions.

-Earlier this week, the Belgian bombshell took to the popular social media platform to share a snapshot in which she does just that she rocked a bikini on the beach, which put her insane figure fully on display.
+Earlier this week, the Belgian bombshell took to the popular social media platform to share a snapshot in which she does just that as she rocked a bikini on the beach, which put her insane figure fully on display.
 The fitness model used the post to announce a giveaway she held to celebrate her reaching 600,000 followers on Instagram.

 In the photo, she is standing on a beach in Roeselare, Belgium, as the geotag she included with her post indicated.
-She is rocking a mismatched two-piece bathing suit that consists of bandeau orange top that hugs her upper body while leaving her chiseled abs fully visible.
+She is rocking a mismatched two-piece bathing suit that consists of an orange bandeau top that hugs her upper body while leaving her chiseled abs fully visible.
 She teamed her top with a pair of white bikini bottoms that sit high on her sides and low at the front, helping accentuate her full, wide hips.

 Her insanely strong thighs also take center stage as she stands with her powerful legs slightly apart.